 Trail now extended to five miles and connects to Bearwallow Mtn trail!!
 As of Dec.
 2020 another two miles of trail is open here.
 Click on the printable

-Come hike the newly opened trail to Little Bearwallow Falls and on to Wildcat Rock.
+map to see the entire trail system in this area.
 The challenging but rewarding climb includes a 100-foot cliff and waterfall and views at Wildcat Rock.

 Conserving Carolina manages the trail and is to thank for its construction and association conservation easements.
-To see their details desription of the trail click on the link below:
+To see their details description of the trail click on the link below:

 For another description of the trail and the future plans, see the link below:

 The trail is part of the newly designated Hickory Nut Gorge State Trail System.
 That system is envisioned to be more than 100 miles of trails throughout